check-spelling/karpenter/website/content/en/docs/AWS/provisioning.md

 [Review these fields in the code.](https://github.com/awslabs/karpenter/blob/main/pkg/cloudprovider/aws/apis/v1alpha1/provider.go#L33)

 ### InstanceProfile
 An `InstanceProfile` is a way to pass a single IAM role to an EC2 instance.
-This can be specified to override the default profile specified during installation.
+Karpenter will not create one automatically.
+A default profile may be specified on the controller, allowing it to be omitted here.
+If not specified as either a default or on the controller, node provisioning will fail.

 ```
 spec: